karlosss/swisspair-python/README.md

 ## License

-MMIT, whatever it means.
+MIT, whatever it means.
 If you like this project, I would be happy for a star :)